The aerospace and defense industry found its largest base in the

 cancellations of orders and/or programs.

-military sectors.
-The companies that have little diversification
+the civil and military sectors.
+The companies that have little

-outside the U.S. are highly susceptible to spending cuts from
+diversification outside the U.S. are highly susceptible to spending

-sequestration.
-On the other hand, those with an international order
+cuts from sequestration.
+On the other hand, those with an

-book would find it less difficult to face the brunt of
+international order book would find it less difficult to outwit

 ALLIANT TECHSYS (ATK): Free Stock Analysis